jhunter4242-stack/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 		Oculus group presence launch intent.
 These are all the cases where the application is asked to join a specific destination with lobby and match identifiers, along with a deeplink message.
 		Typically it will generated when the user explicitly accepts an invitation to join someone in game.
-+ Photon Subsystem
++ EOS Subsystem
-	+ On Master Server Disconnected: there are many situations that will cause a user to disconnect from the Photon servers.
-A typical one is when the headset is removed and goes dormant: we need to immediately notify all users that share that room that this user is gone, especially when he is the one hosting the UE4 server for the current shared space.
+    + On Log Entry: Sets up the ability to log EOS information, warnings and errors.
+	+ On Login: Event for when the user attempts to login.
+        Need to be logged in to the EOS system before initialization continues.
+	+ On Room Created: Event for when the user attempts to create an EOS lobby.
+    	This triggers a UE4 client/server connection.
+	+ On Room Found: Event for when searching for an EOS lobby is finished.
+If a lobby was found, the user will join it, else the user will create the lobby.
-	+ On Room Joined or Created: event received in response to joining a room, potentially creating it first if it doesn't yet exist.
-This triggers a UE4 client/server connection optionally with a start position if we are rejoining the room.
+	+ On Room Joined: Event for when the user attempts to join a lobby.This triggers a UE4 client/server connection.
-	+ On Master Client Changed: this is an important event for ensuring host migration.
-The Photon master client is responsible for hosting the UE4 server, so when he leaves the room, all remaining users are notified of that change so that they can reestablish connection: the new master client starts a listen-server and the other users connect to him.
+	+ On Master Client Changed: This is an important event for ensuring host migration.
+The EOS master client is responsible for hosting the UE4 server, so when they leave the room, all remaining users are notified of that change so that they can reestablish connection: the new master client starts a listen-server and the other users connect to them.
+	+ On Room Destroyed: Event for when a user leaves a lobby.
+If the user is the only one in the lobby when leaving, it is destroyed.
+	+ On Player Joined: Event to notify the master client when a player joins the lobby.
+	+ On Player Left: Event to notify the master client when a player leaves the lobby.
-	+ On Application Enters Foreground: most often this is caused by the user removing his headset and putting it back on a bit later.
-Here we rejoin the room that we were in.
+	+ On App Enters Foreground: Most often this is caused by the user removing their headset and putting it back on a bit later.
+Here we rejoin the lobby that we were in.
-	+ On Leave Room: Photon requires you to be in only one room at a time.
-We explicitly leave the current room when we are about to join a new one.
-This event leads us to join this new room.
-	+ On Master Server Connected: we mostly care about the case where we fail to reconnect, in which case we wait a moment before trying again.

 These game instance subsystems benefit from the same lifecycle guarantees as the game instance: they are singletons that live as long as the application.
 The only issue that we need to be careful of is the timing dependencies between the subsystems and the game instance itself.
-There are many ways to control the ordering of actions and here we have opted for the Oculus Platform Subsystem to notify the game instance by calling OculusPlatformSubsystemStarted event.
+There are many ways to control the ordering of actions and here we have opted for the Oculus Platform Subsystem and EOS subsystem to notify the game instance by calling OculusPlatformSubsystemStarted and EOSInitializated event.
 No prior bindings are required as this is called by name in code.

 ### 1b.
 Social Networking: Setting your Group Presence